Automatic Essay Scoring and Feedback Generation in Basque Language Learning: Introduction

 Despite recent progress, most existing feedback generation methods remain dependent on closed-source proprietary models, which limit adaptability to task-specific assessment criteria and require extensive prompt engineering~\cite{stahl2024exploringllmpromptingstrategies}.
 The opacity of these systems hinders transparency, interpretability, and reproducibility.
 These limitations highlight the need for open frameworks that can produce accurate and pedagogically grounded feedback that aligns with established language proficiency scales and educational objectives.

-To overcome this limitation, we investigate strategies for fine-tuning open-source models for both AES and automated feedback generation in Basque.
-To this end, we have compiled a dataset of 3,200 Basque essays annotated with CEFR Level C1 scores, along with manually curated comments and explanations for incorrectly written sentences.
+To overcome this limitation, we investigate strategies for fine-tuning Latxa \cite{etxaniz-etal-2024-latxa, sainz2025instructinglargelanguagemodels}, the Basque open-source generative LLM, for both AES and automated feedback generation in Basque.
+To this end, we have compiled a dataset of 3,200 Basque essays annotated with CEFR Level C1 scores, along with manually curated comments and explanations for incorrectly written sentences ~\footnote{Dataset and models are available in HugginFace: \url{https://huggingface.co/collections/EkhiAzur/habe-hitz-c1}}.
 The dataset provides detailed evaluations for each scoring criterion, including correctness, richness, coherence, cohesion, and task alignment, together with comments in natural language, and an aggregate overall essay score.
 This rich annotation enables the development of models capable of producing both reliable scores and interpretable, criterion-specific feedback.
 Figure~\ref{fig:dataset} illustrates an excerpt from the dataset, showing an essay as input, its corresponding criterion-wise feedback in natural language, associated scores, and the erroneous sentences produced by the learner.
 We argue that explicitly identifying learner errors alongside specific feedback offers substantial pedagogical value, fostering deeper awareness and more targeted language development.
+Although every criterion was fully annotated, in this paper we focused on correctness in feedback generation as first step, leaving the other criteria for future work.

 Evaluation of feedback generation is non-trivial as it requires being assessed against well-defined rubrics.
 To address this, we designed a methodology for evaluating the explanations generated by the models.
 In our experiments, the quality of the feedback generation (i.e., the criterion feedback shown in Figure~\ref{fig:dataset}) was assessed automatically, while the models’ ability to identify learner errors (i.e., error examples in the figure) was evaluated by expert annotators.
 As a result of our experiments on AES and automated feedback generation, we find that: